Fox’s 4th-quarter outburst lead Kings past Pelicans, 118-109

 TIP-INS

-Kings: Hield finished with 16 points but missed 11 of 15 3-point shots. … Sacramento reserves combined to score just 13 points. … The Kings turned the ball over 20 times, leading to 25 Pelicans points.
+Kings: Hield finished with 16 points but missed 11 of 15 3-point shots. … Tyrese Haliburton grabbed 11 rebounds. … Sacramento reserves combined to score just 13 points. … The Kings turned the ball over 20 times, leading to 25 Pelicans points. … Holmes’ six blocks matched a career high done twice before within the past month.

 Pelicans: Eric Bledsoe scored 14 points and Ball 12. … Adams, who is day to day with a left calf injury that occurred Saturday, was late scratch shortly before tipoff.
 Jaxson Hayes started in his place with Hernangomez the first center off the bench. … Hayes committed his third foul in the middle of the second quarter and was subbed out for the remainder of the half, which meant more playing time for Hernangomez. … Lewis, New Orleans’ first-round pick out of Alabama, played 15:37 and finished with two points to go with one assist, one rebound and one steal.
-He was 1-of-6 shooting.

 UP NEXT